Computer Based Instruments Information

 - maximum vibration

 - analog bandwidth

 A computer-based spectrum analyzer displays signal amplitude on the vertical axis and frequency on the horizontal axis.
 Computer-based spectrum analyzers parameters include form factor, number of input/output channels, and dynamic range.
 In digital and vector modulation, both the digital and vector modulations are used.
 In digital modulation, the information to be transmitted is converted into digital form.
 In vector modulation, a single modulator is used to control both amplitude and phase.
 Computer-based instruments are designed and manufactured to meet most industry specifications.

-Computer based instruments have a wide range of applications in the field of education and research.
-Computer-based spectrum analyzers can easily measure radio frequency signal intensity, frequency, and also power density through the use of calibrated antenna.
+Computer-based instruments have a wide range of applications in the field of education and research.
+Computer-based spectrum analyzers can easily measure radio frequency signal intensity, frequency, and also power density through the use of calibrated antennas.
 A computer based spectrum analyzer can also be used to check whether a wireless transmitter is working in accordance with the federally defined standards.
-Major advantages of computer-based oscilloscopes are low cost, easy portability (when used with a laptop), easy handling, and capability of storage.
-A computer-based instrument can be created to resolve open ended design problems.
-Due to the low cost of computers, computer based instruments are particularly suitable for the educational market where equipment budgets are often low.
+Major advantages of computer-based oscilloscopes are low cost, portable (when used with a laptop), easily handled, and equipped with storage capability.
+A computer-based instrument can be created to resolve open-ended design problems.
+Due to the low cost of computers, computer-based instruments are particularly suitable for the educational market where equipment budgets are often low.